pmahnke/mahnke-cocktails/recipe/toreador.md

 stars: 0
 base_spirits: "Reposado Tequila, Apricot Liqueur, Amontillado Sherry "
 youtube: "3aV3DzDfW_A"
+description: "A classic cocktail that predates the Margarita, showcasing tequila in a balanced and approachable sour format with apricot liqueur."
 excerpt: |
   The Toreador is a classic cocktail that predates the Margarita and showcases tequila in a balanced and approachable way.
 It's a great choice for those who want to explore tequila beyond the classic Margarita.
 ---